Can I sell my leasehold property with a short lease?

 To calculate how long the lease has run so far: deduct the date the lease was granted from today’s date.
-To calculate the the unexpired lease term, deduct this from the the lease term.
+To calculate the unexpired lease term, deduct this from the lease term.

-Your options if planning to selling a property with a short lease:
+What are my options if I want to sell my property with a short lease?

-The Leasehold Reform, Housing and Urban Development Act 1993 (“the 1993 Act”) affords lessees the statutory right to extend their lease by 90 years (in addition to the unexpired term of the lease) at a ‘peppercorn rental’ by serving a 'Section 42 Notice' on their landlord.
+The Leasehold Reform, Housing and Urban Development Act 1993 (“the 1993 Act”) gives you the statutory right to extend your lease by 90 years (in addition to the unexpired term of the lease).

-- the leaseholder must have owned the lease for over 2 years
+- you must have owned the lease for over 2 years.

 - Formally by serving a ‘Section 42 Notice’ on the freeholder.
 This statutory route means that: